vivektara24/Separation-of-terbium-from-proton-irradiated-gadolinium-oxide-targets/README.md

 ## Failed Proton Activation Analysis

-The 5 and 10 minute interval measurments ~1hr post eob described above were intially taken with the intention of charecterizing the quality of the recyling process.
+The 5 and 10 minute interval measurments taken ~1hr post eob described above were intially taken with the intention of charecterizing the quality of the recycling process.

 Although it was a bad idea to try this with the 511 keV peak, it serves as an example of how one can perform quality control of a chemical process by irrdiating a .

 by determing the start of measurment time activity through a mucerail implementaiton of an analytical solution of an exponential decay initial value problem prooved in this repository.